osamasaied127/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script creates the directories welcome/, welcome/to/, and welcome/to/school/ in the current directory.

+## Command 103-commas

+This command lists all the files and directories of the current directory, separated by commas (,), with specific sorting and formatting rules.

 ## Magic File school.mgc

 This magic file `school.mgc` can be used with the `file` command to detect School data files containing the string "SCHOOL" at offset 0.